-1.0 Introduction
+1. Introduction

-- 79 The purpose of this IMDRF guidance is to provide harmonized recommendations for verification - 80 and validation aspects of a patient-matched medical device and a medical device production - 81 system (MDPS).
-The adoption of consistent, harmonized requirements for such medical devices - and systems will underpin a harmonized regulatory approach for controls and offer significant - 83 benefits to the manufacturer, user, patient, Regulatory Authorities (RAs) and Conformity - 84 Assessment Bodies (CABs).
-Eliminating differences between jurisdictions supports global - 85 convergence, reduces the cost of gaining regulatory compliance, and allows patients and - authorized healthcare professionals timely access to new treatments and technologies. - 87 The IMDRF has published IMDRF/PMD WG/N49 Definitions for Personalized Medical - 88 Devices, establishing harmonized definitions for various categories of personalized medical - devices (PMDs), including custom-made, patient-matched, and adaptable medical devices.
-This - 90 document introduces the concept of a specified design envelope, a characteristic feature in the - 91 definition of patient-matched medical device.
-Another IMDRF document IMDRF/PMD - 92 WG/N58 Personalized Medical Devices Regulatory Pathways, provides recommendations for - 93 regulatory pathways for different categories of PMDs.
-This document further provides - onsiderations for near or at point-of-care (defined as POC throughout this document) - 95 manufacturing and different models of regulatory oversight (manufacturing under special - arrangements, MDPSs, fully regulated manufacturing) that may be implemented to ensure the - 97 quality, safety and performance of the medical devices produced. - The present guidance is a continuation of these two documents (N49 and N58) and is intended - 99 for use by industry, RAs, CABs, and others.
-The first half of this guidance provides technical - considerations for verification and validation aspects of specified design envelope for patient- - matched medical devices.
-The second half of the guidance covers technical considerations for - verification and validation aspects of an MDPS (which is a medical device in its own right).
+The purpose of this IMDRF guidance is to provide harmonized recommendations for verification and validation aspects of a patient-matched medical device and a medical device production system (MDPS).
+The adoption of consistent, harmonized requirements for such medical devices and systems will underpin a harmonized regulatory approach for controls and offer significant benefits to the manufacturer, user, patient, Regulatory Authorities (RAs) and Conformity Assessment Bodies (CABs).
+Eliminating differences between jurisdictions supports global convergence, reduces the cost of gaining regulatory compliance, and allows patients and authorized healthcare professionals timely access to new treatments and technologies.

+The IMDRF has published IMDRF/PMD WG/N49 Definitions for Personalized Medical Devices, establishing harmonized definitions for various categories of personalized medical devices (PMDs), including custom-made, patient-matched, and adaptable medical devices.
+This document introduces the concept of a specified design envelope, a characteristic feature in the definition of patient-matched medical device.
+Another IMDRF document IMDRF/PMD WG/N58 Personalized Medical Devices - Regulatory Pathways, provides recommendations for regulatory pathways for different categories of PMDs.
+This document further provides considerations for near or at point-of-care (defined as POC throughout this document) manufacturing and different models of regulatory oversight (manufacturing under special arrangements, MDPSs, fully regulated manufacturing) that may be implemented to ensure the quality, safety and performance of the medical devices produced.

+The present guidance is a continuation of these two documents (N49 and N58) and is intended for use by industry, RAs, CABs, and others.
+The first half of this guidance provides technical considerations for verification and validation aspects of specified design envelope for patient-matched medical devices.
+The second half of the guidance covers technical considerations for verification and validation aspects of an MDPS (which is a medical device in its own right).

 Technology has progressed since the Global Harmonization Task Force (GHTF) foundation documents were published.
 It is now possible to produce medical devices that are individualized on a commercial rather than an artisanal scale.
 Healthcare professionals, engineers, and scientists now work collaboratively to develop medical devices to match an individual's unique anatomical/physiological requirements and needs.
-Additive and subtractive manufacturing can be

-- leveraged to create patient-matched medical devices such as anatomical models for diagnosis, - monitoring, and pre-surgical planning for complex procedures, as well as implants to match a - patient's anatomy and requirements.
-The manufacturing processes for medical devices is also - patient's anatomy and requirements.
-The maintracturing processes for incident devices is also - shifting closer to the point-of-care (such as 3D printing in hospitals), which brings numerous - advantages to patients and authorized healthcare professionals alike.
-Timely access to these - technologies and devices can be lifesaving, allow physicians to offer better treatment alternatives - to their patients, and decrease the overall cost of providing healthcare services.
-However, new - risks have also emerged with PMDs and POC manufacturing, which did not exist for traditional - mass-produced medical devices.
-Regulatory oversight in the production of these devices - 118 commensurate with the level of risk is required to ensure their safety and performance.
+Additive and subtractive manufacturing can be leveraged to create patient-matched medical devices such as anatomical models for diagnosis, monitoring, and pre-surgical planning for complex procedures, as well as implants to match a patient's anatomy and requirements.
+The manufacturing processes for medical devices is also shifting closer to the point-of-care (such as 3D printing in hospitals), which brings numerous advantages to patients and authorized healthcare professionals alike.
+Timely access to these technologies and devices can be lifesaving, allow physicians to offer better treatment alternatives to their patients, and decrease the overall cost of providing healthcare services.
+However, new risks have also emerged with PMDs and POC manufacturing, which did not exist for traditional mass-produced medical devices.
+Regulatory oversight in the production of these devices commensurate with the level of risk is required to ensure their safety and performance.